satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 The following features have been added to HyperHDR 21.0.0.0beta2 by @awawa-dev:

+* Infinite Color Engine
+* New Smoothing Algorithms
+* Full support for ftdi and libftdi
 * Support for Home Assistant lights
 * Experimental direct support for zigbee2mqtt
 * Support for ZSTD compression for all LUT files